How to Do Payroll in Canada: Ultimate Guide

 If you choose to register your business and pay employees directly in Canada, you first need to get a business number from the Canada Revenue Agency (CRA).
 You can do this process completely online.
 You can also request a business number over the phone or by regular mail.
 This number is like an employer identification number in the US.
 You’ll use this number to remit required deductions like income taxes, employment insurance, and the Canada Pension Plan (CPP).

-In Step 2, you’ll need to establish payroll processes.
-However, there is one part that you’ll need to figure out before you register your business—and that’s your pay schedule.
-The CRA requires this information when you register your business.
-Take note that Canada does not allow monthly payroll for employees—you can only choose to pay weekly, every other week, or twice per month.
+Although you’ll establish your payroll process in Step 2, you’ll need to figure out your pay schedule in advance to register your business, as the CRA requires it.
+You can choose to pay weekly, every other week, twice per month, or monthly.
 Besides that, you’ll also need to know how many employees you have at the time of application and what payroll software you intend to use.

 Once approved, you’ll also need to set up CRA accounts for your business taxes, Goods and Services Tax and the Harmonized Sales Tax (GST/HST), payroll accounts, and savings and pension plans.
 You’ll also need to register with each province where you have employees as the Canadian health system is funded by provincial taxes.